bradens17/bradens17.github.io/_pages/about.md

   <em>Cellula</em>
 </div>

-Additionally, I worked at Tesla as a Manufacturing Engineering Intern on the pilot BIW team.
-This is a specialized team that works on the beta builds and early production of new vehicles and R&D of new manufacturing methods.
-I was lucky to be part of this fast paced team where I was able to absorb loads of knowledge.
-I got experience design fixtures, robot programming, CNC machining, vehicle builds and various manufacturing methods.
+I also worked at Tesla as a Manufacturing Engineering Intern on the pilot BIW team — a specialized group focused on beta builds and early production of new vehicles.
+I gained experience designing fixtures to NAAMS standards, programming robot cells, CNC machining, and supporting vehicle builds across various manufacturing methods.

 <div class="gallery-box">
   <div class="gallery">